tomchen/typedoc-plugin-not-exported/README.md

 yarn add -D typedoc-plugin-not-exported
 ```

-In your code, tag the symbols (variables / types / interfaces / classes etc.) that are not exported but you still want to include in the generated documentation.
+In your code, tag the symbols (i.e. variables / types / interfaces / classes / object properties / class members etc.) that are not exported but you still want to include in the generated documentation.

 The default tag is `@notExported`.